 San Francisco is an incredible city to visit.
-There is the Golden Gate Bridge, Chinatown, and Alcatraz that drawn thousands of tourists to the city throughout the year.
-The almost idyllic weather the majority of the year, the spectacular scenery, food, and shopping even convinces some people to stay in the city by the bay.
+There is the Golden Gate Bridge, Chinatown, and Alcatraz that draw thousands of tourists to the city throughout the year.
+The almost idyllic weather the majority of the year, the spectacular scenery, food, and shopping even convince some people to stay in the city by the bay.

 There are other things that draw people to San Francisco.
 Countless people venture to the city in hopes of encountering a ghost or two.

 Let’s a little bit closer at some of the haunted hotels in San Francisco, CA.

 Built in 1908 as the Golden West Hotel, the Union Square Hotel is one of the most historic hotels in San Francisco.
 Located right on the edge of Union Square you could not be in a more central of locations!